each/draft-aname/draft-ietf-dnsop-aname.md

 address(es).
 It is now common for name-to-address mappings to be highly dynamic, dependent on client location, server load, etc.

-However, CNAME records cannot coexist with other records.
+However, CNAME records cannot coexist with other records with the same owner name.
 (The reason why is explored in (#history)).
-This means they cannot appear at a zone apex (such as `example.com`) because of the SOA, NS, and other records that have to be present there.
-CNAME records can also conflict at subdomains, for example if `department.example.edu` has separately hosted mail and web servers.
+This restriction means they cannot appear at a zone apex (such as `example.com`) because of the SOA, NS, and other records that have to be present there.
+CNAME records can also conflict at subdomains, for example, if `department.example.edu` has separately hosted mail and web servers.

-Redirecting website lookups to an alternate domain name via SRV or URI resource records would be an effective solution from the DNS point of view, but to date this approach has not been accepted by browser implementations.
+Redirecting website lookups to an alternate domain name via SRV or URI resource records would be an effective solution from the DNS point of view, but to date, browser vendors have not accepted this approach.

 As a result, the only widely supported and standards-compliant way to publish a web site at a bare domain is to place A and/or AAAA records